-inline void error (const char fmt, const Args&... args) const template<typename ...
-Args> inline void errorf(const char fmt, const Args&... args) const template<typename ...
-Args> inline void errorfmt (const char fmt, const Args&... args) const
+inline void error (const char fmt, const Args&... args) const inline void errorf(const char fmt, const Args&... args) const inline void errorfmt (const char fmt, const Args&... args) const

 Error reporting for the plugin implementation: call this with Strutil::format-like arguments.
 It is not necessary to have the error message contain a trailing newline.
 Use with caution!
 Some day this will change to be fmt-like rather than printf-like.